uint14/uint14/README.md

 # Hello
-im inrested in FOSS and things related to GNU/Linux
+im interested in FOSS and things related to GNU/Linux.